 The absolute best and most expensive way to engage visitors in your product or service is by enticing them into playing a game.
 Of course this does not have to be the equivalent of a game like Grand Theft Auto or Batman.
 It can be much simpler.
 There are infinite possibilities, but you must maximize the fun factor and, most importantly, it has to work like a charm.
 Take your time to consider good ways of testing your game.
 This ensures that you’ll achieve the intended effect of a positive association with your product or service.
 Of course, games become infinitely more fun when your clients can win great prizes.

 A full-screen video intensifies your visitors’ experience.
-A great example is PWC's About magazine.
+Now, normally we don't show off publications we've made ourselves, but this time we couldn't resist.
+A great example is our Drag & Drop demo magazine.
 The reader is instantly drawn in because the video starts playing in the background immediately and text is displayed underneath.
 On mobile devices, the website shows a button that allows the reader to open the video.
 This is a great way to switch from text to image and vice versa.
 Another great example is the Volvo magazine.

 You can add a lot of items to your online magazine using an i-frame.
 An i-frame is a window on a web page where information from another page can be displayed.
 This is also called embedding.
 The idea is that you can embed a webshop in your own online magazine or website for example, making it appear as though the shop is an integral part of your magazine.
 You can also embed tweets, forms, questionnaires, photos and much more.